hereismari/advanced-ml/README.md

 # advanced-ml

-Didactic content, papers, tutorials and talks for specific/advanced topics usually not covered on basic ml courses.
+Didactic content, papers, tutorials and talks about specific/advanced topics usually not covered in basic ml courses.

 ## Math